Chapter 9 - Living Under the Hollywood Sign

 This was all happening in the fall of 1995.
 A cohort of mine that I had worked with at Phillips called.
 He was now at Disney Interactive and said they were expanding rapidly and they wanted to talk to me about joining up.

 I remember wondering if I could even show up for an interview, but I rallied and it was decided I would join Disney beginning in the New Year.
 They wanted me to put together a production group and help them become more of a game company.
-They also had just launched Disney.com and I was intrigued about what you could do with the global Internet audience.
+They also had just launched Disney.com and I was intrigued about what you could do with their global Internet audience.

-With Disney starting after New Year’s, it was coming on Christmas and I decided to do something that always had helped my mood in the past.
+With Disney starting after New Year’s, it was coming on Christmas and I decided to do something that had always helped my mood in the past.
 Take a road trip.
 I wanted to see Canada, so Joyce and the girls and I made plans to celebrate Christmas at the Banff Resort, a literal Christmas wonderland.

 I dreamed up the grand plan.
 I would drive up the west coast, visit cousins in Portland and then head north to Vancouver.
 I even made appointments to see property in Montana.
 That’s how crazy I was.

 I visited with my family in the Bay Area on the way up.
 I stayed with my mother and she was clearly concerned about my state.
 She would ask about it and I would try to tell her what I knew, but it just overwhelmed her.
-My sister would later tell me that she was concerned that when I took off, that she might not see me again.
+My sister would later tell me that she was concerned that when I took off, she might not see me again.

 Arriving in Portland I connected with the cousins.
 An interesting thing happened.
 I asked them if they ever felt depressed.
 That opened up a huge conversation about how it ran in their branch of the family as well.
 A pattern (something I was trained to pick up) was beginning to emerge.
 Each of them had a different version of it, but it also tracked back to their Dad (my mother’s brother) that had died early of cancer not helped by alcoholism.

 For some reason this was the beginning of the way back.
 I did not feel so alone, yet there was much more to work to do.
-A side light of this connection was that it opened up conversations with our branch of the family.
+A side light of this connection with the Portland clan was that it opened up conversations with our branch of the family.
 My mother had been somewhat estranged from them for a while.
 My visiting opened up a connection that would broaden in the years to come.
 My family always thanked me for this, but at the time I was still careening out of control.

 So much so, as I drove from Portland to Seattle I called an airline stewardess that I had met on one of those international flights for TWI and suggested she join me.

 Can you imagine how this went?
 Her company was welcome, but she had to deal with me dissolving into tears every now and then.
 AND I had plans to meet Joyce and the kids in a week at Banff.
 All habits, particularly bad ones, die slowly.
-I put her on a plane and headed east through the Canadian Rockies having no awareness it was the middle of winter.
+I put her on a plane in Vancouver and headed east through the Canadian Rockies having no awareness it was the middle of winter.

 Canadian Highway 1 runs west to east through lots of territory with no towns.